thwbecker/interact/README.md

      To these factors, a depth independent hydrostatic pressure of 10 will be added.
 You can change the amplitude of the pressure (e.g. to zero) with -pr.

-     If no factors are read in (if `smlin.in` is not found), the code will use simple shear loading with b_xy=1 plus the depth independent hydrostatic pressure of 10.
+     If no factors are read in (if "smlin.in" is not found), the code will use simple shear loading with b_xy=1 plus the depth independent hydrostatic pressure of 10.

      (Modify pressure amp. with -pr).
 If you want to specify resolved background